-Raw desserts are delicious, the elimination of refined ingredients and the addition of some superfoods can make them both a sweet treat and a powerful functional food.
+Raw desserts are delicious, the elimination of refined ingredients and the addition of some superfoods can make them both a sweet treat and powerful functional food.
 If you have not yet tried our Vegan Lemon Poppyseed Doughnut Holes, what have you been doing go on and make them they are wonderfully sweet and refreshing!
-These Strawberry and Cream Doughnut Holes are an incredible sweet treat, dairy and sugar free and taste like strawberries in cream, amazing!
+These Strawberry and Cream Doughnut Holes are an incredibly sweet treat, dairy and sugar-free and taste like strawberries in cream, amazing!

 If you can get your hands on some freeze-dried strawberries that is great but dehydrating them works just fine and that is what I did in this recipe.
 We have an Excaliber dehydrator and every now and then if the bananas get too ripe or the pineapple, mangoes or apples, we dehydrate them!
 They make wonderful snacks and are a great addition to trail mixes or salads.
 Plus, you cut down on food waste, dehydrated food will last a long time.

 I love throwing maca into homemade snacks, it is a great way to battle chronic stress, adrenal fatigue, brings some balance to your hormones making stress more manageable, increasing energy and improving libido.
 To learn more about the amazing benefits of Maca root I highly recommend reading our Maca post!